An official website of the United States government

 Business and Economy

-Majority of Small Businesses Not Requiring Employees Get Tested or Vaccinated
+Many Small Businesses Not Requiring Workers To Get Tested, Vaccinated

 First results from Phase 4 of the Census Bureau’s Small Business Pulse Survey show the majority of respondents do not require workers get tested or vaccinated.